stuffofminsun/stuffofminsun.github.io/projects.md

 My projects page.
 Mostly for visualizations and the like.
 In date order, most recent first.

+### 2019-05-30
+## <a href="https://minsun-13f.herokuapp.com/">13F Securities Holdings, Last 7 Days (dash/plotly, MongoDB, redis/apscheduler)</a>

+A visualization on securities holdings filed by institutional investment managers.
+Provides data filed in SEC EDGAR from the last days.
+Discussion located here: <a href="https://www.stuffofminsun.com/2019/05/29/13f-fixes/">Part 1</a>, <a href="https://github.com/stuffofminsun/13F">Git Repository</a>

 ### 2019-05-28
 ## <a href="https://minsun-bd.herokuapp.com/">Change in Number of Broker-Dealers in the United States, 2007 - 2018 (dash/plot.ly, Heroku, Mapbox)</a>